 It’s common place for insurers to have quote forms on their website.
 They are often very long forms which sometimes don’t even deliver an instant quote at the end, rather the quote is sent via an email or a call back is required, defeating the purpose of the online form!

-With conversational AI, insurers can engage prospects through a conversational interface.
+With a digital broker, insurers can engage prospects through a conversational interface.
 Using natural language and instant responses, leads can get the answer they need as if they were speaking with a human - but without the wait time.
 Genius.

 Not only is the experience more efficient for the user, but if the user doesn’t understand a question, like: “how many self-contained units do you have on your property?”, they can ask the quote engine questions like: “is a garage considered a self-contained unit?”
 With online forms, if a user doesn’t understand the question they’re unable to complete the form and would have to pick up the phone or email an agent, which they may or may not be bothered to do.
 The quote engine can answer FAQs throughout the quoting process and then continue with the quote.